 Seating: Additional chairs have been added to the Sanctuary and Overflow room.
 You will choose you own seating with your proximity to others based on your personal preference.

 Personal Protective Equipment (PPE): North Haven will have hand sanitizer at the Visitor’s Center and in bathrooms.
-Provide your own masks, gloves, and/or sanitizing wipes if you wish to use them but do not dispose any of these items in the toilets.
+Disposable face masks will be available near each entry door and the Visitor’s Center.
+Provide your own personal masks, gloves, and/or sanitizing wipes if you wish to use them but do not dispose any of these items in the toilets.

 Health Screening: We will not be providing health screenings for attendees.
 If you have active CoVid-19 or any CoVid-19 symptoms (i.e. cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat, or new loss of taste or smell), do not attend North Haven services until you have fully recovered.